ABOUT SHARON

 MA Creative Writing (fiction route), Manchester Metropolitan University, 2007.
 Specialisation in developing a sense of place in fiction, and the use of myth and fairy tales to express personal transformation.

-MA Celtic Studies, University of Wales, 2019, with a focus on Irish and Welsh literature, myth and folklore.
+MA Celtic Studies, University of Wales, 2019: Celtic religion, literature, myth and folklore.
+Focus on the female saints of Wales and Ireland, the Celtic Otherworld, and the Arthurian tradition.
 Dissertation: ‘The Cailleach in Gaelic Myth and Folklore: An Ecopsychological Analysis’.
 Winner of the Rev. Thomas Jones Creaton Prize in Welsh (2019).

 Greek Mythology, Department of Continuing Education, University of Oxford, 2022